bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 # Requesting Access {#request}

-To start a request, the client sends [JSON](#RFC8259) document with an object as its root.
-Each member of the request object represents a different aspect of the client's request.
+To start a request, the RC sends [JSON](#RFC8259) document with an object as its root.
+Each member of the request object represents a different aspect of the RC's request.

 A non-normative example of a grant request is below: